 - People think that “blockchains” have some kind of inherent security properties (as if software security didn’t exist before 2009)

 It’s a short step from there to think that blockchains could “secure” electronic voting.
+This thought is a logical fallacy.

-As I already explained earlier, this thought is a fallacy.
 Here are more articles debunking blockchain voting:

 - MIT researchers identify security vulnerabilities in Voatz Blockchain voting app